Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Background

-Although slice and dice operations have been implemented through various filtering techniques in process mining tools, implementing drill-down and roll-up remains challenging.
-Analysts often perform these operations manually.
-However, object-centric event logs provide a framework for systematically defining such operations by establishing relationships between multiple objects and events.
-This creates a structured, multi-dimensional space where granularity levels can be adjusted based on different components.
-The formal definition of multi-dimensional data operations can eliminate the manual effort involved in changing the abstraction level of logs during data cleaning.
-Automation is critical, as it not only reduces implementation errors in cleaning and reshaping data but also mitigates the risk of biased interpretations~\cite{van2018spreadsheets}.
+Although slice-and-dice operations have been implemented through various filtering techniques in process mining tools, implementing drill-down and roll-up remains challenging.
+Analysts often perform these operations manually, which not only increases the risk of implementation errors during data cleaning and reshaping but also increases the risk of biased interpretations~\cite{van2018spreadsheets}.

+The Object-Centric Event Log (OCEL) standard provides a systematic approach to defining such operations by establishing relationships between multiple objects and events.
+This creates a structured, multi-dimensional space where granularity levels can be adjusted across different components.
+In parallel with this paper, we have explored how drill-down operations can uncover more patterns using Markov-based clustering~\cite{Miri2024}.
+This work formally defines drill-down, roll-up, fold, and unfold operations, while also providing tools to apply them in practice, which is also demonstrated using a case study.